 The chemical industry plays an important role in supporting the European economy and society.
-Not only does the sector provide jobs and added value, it has been recognized as enabler of a sustainable future by the High Level Group on the Competitiveness of the European Chemicals Industry.
+Not only does the sector provide jobs and added value, it has been recognised as enabler of a sustainable future by the High Level Group on the Competitiveness of the European Chemicals Industry.

 Europe’s chemicals sector will come under increasing pressure in the coming decades, as a result of other chemical production hubs emerging in the world.
 This, together with increasing globalisation, means it will face greater competition, both at home and on the world market.
 And that could affect its ability to provide the solutions the world needs.
 Innovation, regulation, skills needs, energy & feedstock, climate change policy and the EU trade policy have all been identified as key policy areas for action.